industrial-optimization-group/desdeo-mcdm/README.md

   4. `poetry install`

 ## Documentation
-Proper documentation coming soong.
+Proper documentation coming soon.
 For the moment, see the notebooks in the example folder for guidance.

 ## Currently implemented methods
   * Synchronous NIMBUS